KKonaW/Replacer-Skill-for-Tera-Starscape-Menma/README.md

 // 00 normal skill / 10 target skill / 30 buffed skill
 { job: 2, group: 1, enabled: true, to: 11200, instance: true, replace: true},

-To Enable or Disble skills go to "skill.js" and add or remove /* at the start of the skill and close it with */
+-To Enable or Disble skills go to "skill.js" and add or remove /* at the start of the skill and close it with */